 Stop selling your services, that’s not what prospects are buying.

-Agency business development programs are too often sales focused.
-They’re built around outbound, interruptive sales tactics designed to start engagements with prospective clients.
+Agency business development programs are often sales focused.
+They’re built around outbound, interruptive sales tactics that are designed to start engagements with prospective clients.
 The prospects have little, if any, awareness of the agency or how they’re different from their competitors.

 Success in “selling the agency” is proving to be extremely difficult.
-And when business development isn’t successful, they think the sensible thing to do is to step-up outbound sales with even more cold-calling or other interruptive type tactics.… Continue reading
+And when business development isn’t successful, they think the sensible thing to do is to step-up outbound sales.… Continue reading

-Why is content such a valuable strategy to help agencies drum up new business?
+Why is content such a valuable strategy to help ad agencies drum up new business?

 I thought I would share a recent interview conducted by content marketer, Andy Baldacci.
 Andy hosts Hubstaff’s Agency Advantage Podcast where he helps agency owners grow their business.